swaifa/van-crash-predictor/README.md

 - **Accuracy:** 86% on validation data
 - **Precision/Recall:** Balanced performance across risk categories
 - **Feature Importance:** Weather, speed, time of day, and traffic flow are strong predictors In addition, the real-time streaming pipeline processes traffic and weather updates in near real-time (~1s latency), and the Redis cache enables fast risk score retrieval for visualization and alerting.
+The recommendation system and live map for hotspots can also be viewed with code setup.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---